cilang/acu/src/introduction.md

 ## Important Notes

-⚠️ **Please Don't Change the Network Structure**: The 16-node graph might look simple, but changing it can cause unexpected behavior.
+⚠️ **Please Don't Change the Graph Network Structure**: The 16-node graph might look simple, but changing it can cause unexpected behavior.
 I've tested many configurations, and this one works reliably.

 🌍 **Beyond My Original Use**: While created for worldbuilding, I found ACU Protocol useful for many other applications, which is why I separated it into its own project.